-More Tea Stories: Ti Kuan Yin, Genmaicha, etc
+More Tea Stories: Ti Kuan Yin, and Genmai Cha

 In the Beginners course, we discussed a few of the more celebrated tea tales.
 In this lesson, we'll get a little more in-depth, exploring some of the more obscure legends and histories.
-These will provide a deeper understanding of tea, sure to make you the hit of the party and a more knowledgeable tea lover.
+These will provide a deeper understanding of tea, and it .

 The first tea story comes as the Indian answer to the Ancient Chinese legend of Shen Nung's discovery of tea.
 According to this Indian tale, tea was a divine creation of the Buddha himself.
 During a pilgrimage to China, the Buddha was said to have taken a vow to meditate without rest for nine years.
 But, after some time, he dozed off.
 Upon awakening, he was said to have torn off his eyelids and thrown them to the ground out of frustration.
 Supposedly, the eyelids took root and germinated into plants that sprouted leaves with an eyelid shape.
 He then chewed the leaves of this plant, and his fatigue vanished.
 The plant, of course, was said to be the first tea plant, which he carried with him to China.
 However, it is important to note that there is no evidence that the Buddha ever went to China, not to mention that fact that he'd have bigger problems to worry about (besides staying awake) if he didn't have eyelids.